moatazsaad/msml641-project/reports/week04.md

 Added a simple baseline schedule risk scoring script in `src/risk_rules.py` to give the team a starting point before building the NLP model.
 Evidence: #4, PR #5.

-Problem: UMD CS/STEM students often cannot tell whether a planned semester will become unmanageable because workload risk comes from how multiple courses stack through projects, exams, homework, and unclear course structure.
+Problem: UMD CS/STEM students often cannot tell whether a planned semester will become unmanageable because workload risk comes from how multiple courses stack through projects, exams, homework, and even unclear course structure.

 Solution: TerpLoad lets a student enter a planned course schedule and returns a workload-risk breakdown with course-level signals, evidence from reviews, and confidence/uncertainty notes.

-Why us: We are grounding the product in UMD student interviews and course-review data, then turning unstructured reviews into evaluatable workload labels instead of giving a generic schedule opinion.
+Why us: We plan to ground the product in UMD student interviews and course-review data, then turning unstructured reviews into evaluatable workload labels instead of giving a generic schedule opinion.

 MVP scope: A user can enter a small UMD CS/STEM course schedule and get a workload-risk report showing which courses or combinations are likely to be project-heavy, exam-heavy, time-consuming, or uncertain.

 ## User / validation learning